LattePandaTeam/Docs/content/guide.md

 This guide will show you how to use LattePanda to start up your little drive first.
 And kick-off your adventure of software plus hardware development.

+<u>**If you have any problems when viewing our DOCS, feel free to contact us and discuss [through the forum](http://www.lattepanda.com/topic-f16t1713.html).
+We, together with our community members, are always ready to help you!**</u>

 The guide is broken down into four parts: